aksithavijay/aksithavijay/README.md

 - 🏠 Designed the application around a real-world homebuying use case
 - 📊 Evaluated key factors affecting homebuyer readiness
 - 💡 Transformed user inputs into understandable recommendations
-- 👥 Focused on making complex financial considerations more accessible to users
+- 👥 Focused on making complex financial considerations more accessible
 - 💻 Combined technical implementation with a user-focused financial problem

 **Focus**